 Another of the campsites I visited on my short south coast jaunt was Normans Bay Camping and Caravanning Club Site.
+Easy enough to find, it’s east along the coast from Pevensey Bay holiday park.
 It ended up being a 3 night stay, arriving Thursday and leaving Sunday.
 The first night I would be on my own.
 Ewelina then arrived on Friday evening to spend the weekend with me.

 Normans Bay Camping and Caravanning Club Site – Arrival and first impressions

 Upon arrival, which was just after 1pm, there was some dispute as to why I was so early.
 Rather than go into it again you can read about it here.
 The site is very open with no trees or bushes for landscaping or to separate pitches.
 I had dreadful weather Thursday and Friday morning but luckily it improved for the weekend.

 The facilities were as you would expect from a club site, with showers, toilets, laundry etc. The motorhome service point was one you could just drive over which was a welcome sight.
 I also noticed a building that seemed to be marked as a playroom but it was not open during my visit.

 I should mention the shower block here as it had its good and bad points.
 On the plus side, unlike most club sites, you could set your own temperature.
 Any benefit you got from this hot water however was short lived.
 There were a couple of heaters on the wall but neither seemed very effective.
 It was one of the coldest shower blocks I’ve used!
 The other problem was the stone floors used in the shower cubicles.
 With no mats or other protection I found the freezing cold floors actually painful on the soles of my feet!
 With just a little more attention to detail this site could be so much better.